Maritime Museum of the Atlantic: Exhibits

 Public galleries include the Days of Sail, the Age of Steam, Small Craft, the Canadian Navy, the Halifax Explosion, and Shipwrecks.
-A special permanent exhibit explores the sinking of RMS Titanic with an emphasis on Nova Scotia's connection to recovering the bodies of Titanic victims.
+A special permanent exhibit explores the sinking of the RMS Titanic with an emphasis on Nova Scotia's connection to recovering the bodies of Titanic victims.
 The museum has the world's foremost collection of wooden artifacts from Titanic, including one of the few surviving deck chairs.
-The Titanic exhibit also includes a child's pair of shoes which helped identify Titanic's "unknown child" as Sidney Leslie Goodwin.
+The Titanic exhibit also includes a child's pair of shoes, which helped identify Titanic's "unknown child" as Sidney Leslie Goodwin.

 The adjacent exhibit "Shipwreck Treasures of Nova Scotia" explores the many other shipwrecks off the coast of Nova Scotia including archaeological discoveries on naval shipwrecks in Louisbourg Harbour and an unknown 1750s schooner at Lower Prospect, Nova Scotia.
 The results of treasure hunting are also featured in a section on Cape Breton treasure wrecks which has displays of weapons, instruments, gold and silver from wrecks such as the 1711 HMS Feversham, the 1725 wreck of Chameau and the 1761 wreck of the ship Auguste.

-The Age of Steam gallery includes a special display on Samuel Cunard, the Nova Scotian who created the Cunard Line.
+The Age of Steam gallery includes a special display on Samuel Cunard, the Nova Scotian who founded Cunard.
 The restored 1880s Robertson building includes the fully restored Robertson ship chandlerly which features hands on foghorns, ropes and ship fittings.

 The Navy gallery includes the "Convoy Exhibit" about the Battle of the Atlantic which includes the Canadian Merchant Navy Book of Remembrance.
 Monuments to the Canadian and Norwegian Merchant Navy are located just outside the museum along with a unique children's playground in the shape of a submarine.